For this article I researched the answer to a common weight loss dilemma: why am I losing weight but not inches off my ___ (belly, hips, or wherever)?

 - avoid fried & processed foods

-If you’re interested in an in-depth look at what nutrition experts recommend for safely losing weight fast, you can read my article on the topic here on heydayDo.
+If you’re interested in an in-depth look at what nutrition experts recommend for safely losing weight fast, you can read my (really long) article on the topic here on heydayDo.

 Genetics, gender, age